By Mike Loughrin, CEO of Transformance Advisors

 The reality, we all deal with, is the knowledge that nothing’s permanent.
 This means you need a culture of continuous improvement if you seek to create a sustainable organization.

 “Continuous improvement is defined as the routine and incremental improvement, to a process, which enhances stakeholder value or responds to environmental change.”

 The 401k Effect – Continuous Improvement in Action

 Think of continuous improvement as similar to the power you see with small routine contributions into a 401k retirement savings account.

 A routine contribution, from every paycheck, can grow into a retirement account worth a million dollars or more.

 Small incremental changes, routinely applied and sustained over a long period, result in significant overall improvement.

 Consider a process involving 12 people.
-If each person reduces the work effort by 5 minutes per week, then you will see a cumulative reduction of (12 people times 5 minutes times 50 weeks) 3,000 minutes or 50 hours per week.
-This is an improvement in productivity exceeding 10%.
+If each person reduces the work effort by 5 minutes per week, then you will see a incredible cumulative reduction in the course of 1 year.
+These types of small weekly gains can add up to productivity improvements exceeding 10%.